 Participants may live off-campus and commute each day.

-The Ohio University School of Dance once again welcomes the Dayton Contemporary Dance Company to Athens for the 2022 Summer Dance Institute!
+The Ohio University School of Dance welcomes the Dayton Contemporary Dance Company to Athens again for the 2023 Summer Dance Institute!

-The Summer Dance Institute also offers the opportunity to attend DCDC company rehearsals and professional development workshops with DCDC and School of Dance faculty, building the skills and knowledge necessary for making a career in the arts.
-This intensive is recommended for intermediate and advanced level dancers.
+The Summer Dance Institute also offers professional development workshops with DCDC company dancers and School of Dance faculty, building the skills and knowledge necessary for making a career in the arts.
+This intensive is recommended for intermediate and advanced level dancers aged 16 and older.

 Rooted in the African American experience, the Dayton Contemporary Dance Company is a culturally diverse contemporary dance company committed to reaching the broadest audience through exceptional performance and arts-integrated education.

 Dayton Contemporary Dance Company was founded in 1968 to create performance opportunities for dancers of color.
 Five decades later, it remains rooted in the African American experience, committed to the development of diverse movement artists on the global stage.

 A co-recipient of one of the dance world’s highest honors, the 2016 Bessie Award for Outstanding Revival, DCDC has been presented by American Dance Festival, Paul Taylor American Modern Dance, and Jacob’s Pillow Dance Festival, and supported by National Endowment for the Arts and New England Foundation for the Arts among others.

 The culturally diverse company is dedicated to exceptional performance and quality community engagement.